jingwen-z/jingwen-z.github.io/_posts/2016-11-11-analyse-total-amount-of-compensation.md

 <img alt="DataVisualisation3" src="{{ site.baseurl }}/images/20161111-dataviz3.png"/>

-This gragh shows that with the increasing of loan amount, the compensation increases, which is the same as we expect.
+This graph shows that with the increasing of loan amount, the compensation increases, which is the same as we expect.